vonds/sentinel/README.md

 **Sentinel** is a production-minded Linux server hardening and security automation toolkit designed to enforce baseline security policies, reduce attack surface, and generate actionable audit reports.

 The goal of sentinel is not simply to “secure a system,” but to codify security best practices into a reusable, auditable, and extensible workflow.
-Rather than relying on manual configuration, tribal knowledge, or one-off shell commands, sentinel applies a consistent security baseline that can be safely deployed across environments and validated through automated reporting.
+Rather than relying on manual configuration, or one-off shell commands, sentinel applies a consistent security baseline that can be safely deployed across environments and validated through automated reporting.

 The name **Sentinel** reflects the philosophy behind the tool: a persistent guardian that enforces security posture, monitors system hygiene, and helps prevent configuration drift over time.